sky-uk/feed/README.md

 #### Merlin

-The Merlin updater is currently unable to auto-discover all hosted vips (virtual ip addresses) on a Merlin server;
-instead the status updater supports two different loadbalancer types: `internal` and `internet-facing`.
-These two vips are set using the `merlin-vip` and `merlin-internet-facing-vip` flags respectively.
+The Merlin updater is currently unable to auto-discover all hosted loadbalancers on a Merlin server; instead the status updater supports two different types: `internal` and `internet-facing`.
+These two loadbalancers are set using the `merlin-internal-hostname` and `merlin-internet-facing-hostname` flags respectively.

 An ingress can select which loadbalancer it wants to be associated with by setting the `sky.uk/frontend-scheme` annotation to either `internal` or `internet-facing`.